DanielHabenicht/danielhabenicht.github.io/new_site/docs/blog/posts/2021-04-17-first-ctf-at-tu-berlin-bambi.md

  - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
    For writing the exploit in a simple jupyter notebook.

-allowed for a hassle free search for vulnerabilities
+allowed for a hassle free search for vulnerabilities.

 ## Stonksexchange Vulnerability